AMT Help Files

 'Readfile' in Shared Mode

-If enabled, Readfiles will be executed in Shared Mode instead of the default Locked Mode
+If enabled, the system executes Readfiles in Shared Mode instead of the default Locked Mode

-Create listbox file only in Station folder with Fillbox Normal: When creating listbox files with the Fillbox command the file will be created in the general Listboxes folder as set in the Control Center and in a folder with the Station name of the creating station.
-The listbox file in the general directory is for all Users to read.
+Create listbox file only in Station folder with Fillbox Normal: When creating listbox files with the Fillbox command, the system creates the file in the general Listboxes folder as set in the Control Center and in a folder with the Station name of the creating station.
+The listbox file in the general directory allows all Users to read it.

-If enabled: The listbox file will be created only in the folder with the name of the creating station.
-This file can only be read by the User on this specific station.
+If enabled: The system creates the listbox file only in the folder with the name of the creating station.
+Only the User on this specific station can read this file.

 Initialise inspect counting

-When not checked the original COBOL Tallying behaviour of INSPECT COUNTING will be used.
-I.e. the count variable will NOT be initialized to zero before the count and the count result will be added to the current value of the count variable.
+When not checked, the system uses the original COBOL Tallying behavior of INSPECT COUNTING.
+The system does NOT initialize the count variable to zero before the count and adds the count result to the current value of the count variable.

-When checked the AMT behaviour of INSPECT COUNTING will be used.
-I.e. the count variable will be initialized to zero before the count and the count result will therefore overwrite any value that was in the count variable before.
+When checked, the system uses the AMT behavior of INSPECT COUNTING.
+The system initializes the count variable to zero before the count and the count result therefore overwrites any value that was in the count variable before.

 Default Embedded fonts in graphical (PDF) reports

-This option is always enabled.
-Therefore, PDF files created by AMT always embed fonts.
-Disabling this option has no effect, even when overruled using the prout.embeddedfonts := false command.
+The system always enables this option.
+Therefore, AMT always embeds fonts in PDF files it creates.
+Disabling this option has no effect, even when you override it using the prout.embeddedfonts := false command.

-Database application options are located in the Database application options node.
+You can find database application options in the Database application options node.